 2013 (XFR STN)

-More new members joined the project, and the group continued to develop its model.
+The collective numbers once again doubled, and the group continued to develop its model.
 In addition to transferring tapes, the group added new components to its digitization rack (including a Hi-8 deck and an audio monitor), and offered archival workshops for several partner organizations.
 Partners in this phase included Joan Jubela, the Asian American Oral History Collective, Groundswell: Oral History for Social Change, and the Great Small Works theatre group.

 Material digitized by the XFR Collective is available for viewing and download on its collection page on the Internet Archive.